Meadowbank Education and Employment Precinct

-The Greater Sydney Commission is developing a Masterplan, which will ensure the Precinct is an integrated, accessible and liveable place.
+The Greater Sydney Commission has prepared a preliminary Masterplan for the Meadowbank Education and Employment Precinct with ideas for an integrated, accessible and liveable Precinct.

-The Masterplan aims to deliver a highly connected Precinct that complements Meadowbank’s heritage and environment, and will identify:
+The preliminary Masterplan identifies potential ways to create a highly connected Precinct that complements Meadowbank’s heritage and environment.
+It identifies:

 - open spaces within the Precinct

-- opportunities to locate industry and business near education facilities
+- opportunities to locate industry and business in and around the Precinct

 - links to industry and local employment

-- necessary infrastructure to support the education facilities, including public and active transport options
+- potential infrastructure to support the Precinct over the long term, including public and active transport options

 - ways to revitalise surrounding sites and grow productivity.

-The Masterplan will also deliver on the Greater Sydney Commission’s District Plan priorities – infrastructure and collaboration, liveability, productivity and sustainability.
+The Masterplan also delivers on the Greater Sydney Commission’s District Plan priorities – infrastructure and collaboration, liveability, productivity and sustainability.